The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 12 h 12 m

 Of the 5 buses that leave Milan for Paris every day 5 travel direct so it’s quite easy to avoid journeys where you’ll have to change along the way.

 These direct buses cover the 640 km distance in an average of 12 h 12 m but if you time it right, some buses will get you there in just 11 h 45 m .

 The slowest buses will take 12 h 40 m and usually involve a change or two along the way, but you might be able to save a few pennies if you’re on a budget.

 |Coach companies||Flixbus, Ouibus, BlaBlaCar, Eurolines France, Eurolines Switzerland, Infobus, Baltour, BlaBlaCar Bus or Marino Autolinee|

-Coaches from Milan to Paris cover the 396 miles (639 km) long route taking on average 11 h 45 min with our travel partners like Flixbus, Ouibus, BlaBlaCar, Eurolines France, Eurolines Switzerland, Infobus, Baltour, BlaBlaCar Bus or Marino Autolinee.
+Coaches from Milan to Paris cover the 396 miles (639 km) long route taking on average 12 h with our travel partners like Flixbus, Ouibus, BlaBlaCar, Eurolines France, Eurolines Switzerland, Infobus, Baltour, BlaBlaCar Bus or Marino Autolinee.
 There are direct coach services available.
-While the average ticket price for this journey costs around £52, you can find the cheapest coach ticket for as low as £42.
+You can get the cheapest coach tickets for this trip for as low as £31, but the average price of coach tickets is £36.
 Travellers depart most frequently from Milano Centrale and arrive in Paris, Quai de Bercy (Bercy Seine).